HL7/CDA-ccda/input/pagecontent/resources.md

-The Joint Document Content Work Group was established in 2018 as a cooperative effort between Car _e_ quality and CommonWell initiatives.^141 The outcome was the white paper “Concise Consolidated CDA: Deploying Encounter Summary CDA Documents with Clinical Notes” which provides recommendations to improve content in C-CDA for document-based information exchange including the following topics: inclusion of Encounter Summary Documents, best practices for Clinical Notes, and document display guidance for Smart Senders and Resilient Receivers.
+The Joint Document Content Work Group was established in 2018 as a cooperative effort between Car _e_ quality and CommonWell initiatives.^141 The outcome was the white paper “Concise Consolidated CDA: Deploying Encounter Summary CDA Documents with Clinical Notes _”_ which provides recommendations to improve content in C-CDA for document-based information exchange including the following topics: inclusion of Encounter Summary Documents, best practices for Clinical Notes, and document display guidance for Smart Senders and Resilient Receivers.